-MMS messaging is essentially a dressed-up SMS.
-The main difference, as you might guess, is that MMS messaging is used to send visual messages, which can include multimedia like videos, pictures, audio, GIFs, and animations.
-MMS also differs from SMS in both length and cost.
+MMS messaging is an extension of SMS that supports visual and media content, including videos, pictures, audio, GIFs, and animations.
+It also differs from SMS in both message length and cost.

 A key vocabulary word you may have heard around the term MMS is “bulk MMS.”
 Bulk MMS messaging refers to the marketing channel by which you send mass multimedia texts to groups of subscribers.
 When you send bulk MMS messages, you are subject to the same rules and best practices as when you send bulk SMS, namely the Telephone Consumer Protection Act (TCPA).
-Bulk MMS messaging can have tremendous advantages for your business, given the sky high engagement rate it has over its nonvisual counterpart.
+Bulk MMS messaging offers clear advantages for businesses, particularly its higher engagement rates compared to standard SMS.
 Adding visual elements to the intimacy and immediacy of regular SMS marketing is highly effective in engaging your subscribers.

 Check out the best SMS strategies for eCommerce for more actionable SMS and MMS tips!